Kerry James Marshall: Education

 In high school, Marshall began figure drawing under the mentorship of social realist painter Charles White, which continued on into Marshall's college career.
 He stated that during the years of his training, White "became as much as a friend as a mentor; I kept in touch with his family, even after his death."
 While studying at Otis College of Art and Design in Los Angeles, Marshall worked to "not have a representational image or a specific story to tell" over abstraction.
 Marshall earned a B.F.A. degree in 1978 from Otis College of Art and Design.

 Career

+In 1992, art dealer Jack Shainman approached Marshall after seeing his exhibition at the Chicago Cultural Center.
+He spent a year persuading Marshall to mount a show in SoHo.
+Although the exhibition did not receive the level of attention Shainman had expected—resulting in the sale of only three paintings at $7,000 each—he continued to place Marshall’s work in a range of venues, including museums.
+This sustained exposure led to significant critical recognition, and in 2018 Marshall’s painting Past Times sold for $21.1 million at Sotheby’s.

 Marshall was awarded a MacArthur Fellowship in 1997.
 He was a professor at the University of Illinois in Chicago in the School of Art and Design from 1993 until 2006.
 In 2013, he was named for the Committee on the Arts and the Humanities by President Barack Obama, one of seven new appointees chosen.

 Conceptual artist Hank Willis Thomas has said that Marshall was a big influence on him and his practice.